Bransholm/3D_Printservice_Frontend/README.md

 ### 1. Conclusion

-We aimed to create a our datastructure based off of the principles of the MVC software design patterm.
-While some functionalites might have been placed incorrect, we've been able to make a somewhat coherent program logic.
+We aimed to create a our data structure based off of the principles of the MVC software design pattern.
+While some functionalities might have been placed incorrect, we've been able to make a somewhat coherent program logic.

 **This project was made by created in collaboration by Kenneth Brandsholm Schou, Lukas Aleksander Maibom & Thomas Gorm Neermark**